 - n and ri (en and ar eye)

 - v and y

 - S and 8

 - Z and 2

 - B and 8

 - K and |<

 - Y and V

 My suggestion?
-Change your search criteria and exchange the letter string you are looking for to include these alternative letter and letter pairs and see what happens.
-In other words - deliberately misspell the name or word.
+Change your search criteria and exchange the letter string you are entering in the search box to include these alternative letter and letter pairs and see what happens.
+In other words – deliberately misspell the name or word.
 You will be pleasantly surprised!